PDC-support/hpc-intro-retired/_episodes/01-linux.md

 SSH proxy is yet another trick to make life easier: allows to jump through a node (in OpenSSH version 7.2 and earlier ``-J`` option is not supported yet, here is an old recipe that works on Ubuntu 16.04).
-By using this, you can directly connect to a system (Triton) through a jump host (kosh):  On the client side, add to ``~/.ssh/config`` file (create it if does not exists and make it readable by you only):
+By using this, you can directly connect to a system (Tegner) through a jump host (kosh):  On the client side, add to ``~/.ssh/config`` file (create it if does not exists and make it readable by you only):